angulardart/site-angulardart/src/tools/dartdevc/faq.md

 The dartdevc creates several JavaScript modules, each of which contains code generated from one or more Dart files.
-When you edit your Dart files, build_runner recompiles only the affected modules, instead of your whole app.
+When you edit your Dart files, webdev recompiles only the affected modules, instead of your whole app.
 The result is a much quicker edit-refresh cycle.

 By contrast, when you use dart2js,